Katherine E. Standefer

 From the sterile labs of a medical device manufacturer in southern California to the tantalum and tin mines seized by armed groups in the Democratic Republic of the Congo, to a nickel and cobalt mine carved out of endemic Madagascar jungle, Lightning Flowers takes us on a global reckoning with the social and environmental costs of a technology that promises to be lifesaving but is, in fact, much more complicated.

 “In her stunning debut, Katherine E. Standefer reveals how a single piece of supposedly lifesaving machinery has forever implicated her in ruinous global supply chains, how entire economies of extraction have come to reside deep within her body.
-With great clarity and resilience, Lightning Flowers invites us to become intimate with the moral and environmental calculus of our own lives.”– Francisco Cantú, author of The Line Becomes a River
+With great clarity and resilience, Lightning Flowers invites us to become intimate with the moral and environmental calculus of our own lives.”– Francisco CantĂș, author of The Line Becomes a River

 Upcoming Events

-Professor of linguistics at the University of Washington
+Associate Professor of Economics at the University of Texas at Austin

 ON ZOOM